Experience the story of America's

 Visit Jamestown Settlement and the Yorktown Victory Center.
-Through film, artifact-filled galleries and outdoor living history, these museums engage visitors in the first two centuries of our nation's history – from the founding of America's first permanent English settlement in 1607 to the decisive Revolutionary War victory in 1781 and implementation of the Constitution and Bill of Rights.
+These living-history museums engage visitors in the first two centuries of our nation's history – from the founding of America's first permanent English settlement in 1607 to the decisive Revolutionary War victory in 1781 and implementation of the Constitution and Bill of Rights.

 Jamestown Settlement, a museum of 17th-century Virginia history and culture, tells the story of America's first permanent English colony through film, gallery exhibits and living history.
 Expansive gallery exhibits and an introductory film trace Jamestown's beginnings in England and the first century of the Virginia colony and describe the cultures of the Powhatan Indians, Europeans and Africans who converged in 1600s Virginia.
 Outdoors, visitors can board replicas of the three ships that sailed from England to Virginia in 1607, explore life-size re-creations of the colonists' fort and a Powhatan village, and tour a seasonal riverfront discovery area to learn about European, Powhatan and African economic activities associated with water.
 In the outdoor areas, costumed historical interpreters describe and demonstrate daily life in the early 17th century.